Benjamin L. Weiss

 I have advised one masters student to date.
 Douglas Weathers graduated in Spring 2015 with the thesis Decompositions of the Kuchment-Lvin Polynomials.

-I am currently teaching Multi-Variable Calculus (MAT 228)
+I am also teaching Calculus III (MAT 228)

 Previously at UMaine I've taught